exercism/java/concepts/switch-statement/about.md

    ```

    As the `{}` is delimiting the scope of the `case`.
 However it's not intuitive because `{}` are not mandatory.
    However if you use the new `->` notation it must be followed by either : a single statement/expression, a `throw` statement or a `{}` block.
-No more confussion!
+No more confusion!

 You can find more information on enhanced switch [here][switch1], [here][switch2] and on the [oracle documentation][oracle-doc].